mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "Leave me be," he said to us.

 We stood there for a while, letting go of him and his fate.
 Then Pomri interjected, "Let's go," and took off toward Ara while I stayed in toe.
-Before the dust swallowed him, I looked back at his ashen face, and internalized it.
-It was something I promised myself never to forget.
+Before the dust swallowed him, I looked back at his ashen face, and internalized the broken person that I saw there.
+And I promised myself never to forget.

 ********

-We followed the crater edge toward the harbor, making a note of its size by tracking our paces from road to road.
+We followed the crater edge toward the harbor, making a note of its size by tracking our paces from long road to Ulu road.
 Its immensity was unsettling.
-If not for the dust, the realization of complete absence may have paralyzed me the way it had Jesse.
-But Pomri kept me going, and I wondered at her driving force.
+If not for the dust, the realization of an insuperable absence the size of Heiko Center may have paralyzed me the way it had Jesse.
+But Pomri kept me going.
+And I wondered what kept her.

+An excessive amount of questions filled my mind.
+This place was so alien to me, I struggled to understand even the minute parts of it.
+Why were the rocks so jagged and the dust so incessant?
+Were there others like Jesse, living only to die slowly?
+But I knew she would say *"Oi, kaln.
+Stop asking questions"*.
+So I kept my mouth shut and removed the curiosity from my mind.

+I was first to hear the shoreline, and an odd rushing of water that I hadn't heard before.

+"We're close to the shore.
+But there's also... some strange rushing sound.
+Like a river.
+Do you hear that?"

+She paused to listen closer and heard nothing, so she signalled for me to lead the way.
+I stood next to her, following my ears to the source until she could hear it too, then we both hurried to find a broad, broken channel of ocean ripping through rock and into the crater.

+"The harbor is on the other side," she said, "We can't cross through, it's too dangerous."

+She closed her eyes, imagining what this singular thing might mean for everything else.

+"There must be dozens of these all along the shore."

 <!--